 - VM hosted apps published on Desktop VDAs are not supported.

 Note: If there are multiple apps associated using the same file type, the first one is used.

 1. Users must have licenses for Citrix Content Collaboration and Citrix Virtual Apps.

-2. In Workspace, users can select files in Web or Desktop mode to open those files in a published app.
+2. In Citrix Workspace, users can select files in web or desktop mode to open those files in a published app.

 Open is only an option when there is a published app associated with the file type.

 When there is no published app associated with the file type, clicking the file opens the file in preview mode.

 3. Users can also open a file in a published app by right-clicking on the file or from preview mode.

 4. Save changes and close the tab to exit editing mode.